rootwork/responsive-tables-builder/README.md

 6. For further styling customization, edit the Sass files in the [`styles`](styles) directory.

+7. Run `npm start prod` to generate compact and minified HTML and CSS files for production.

 ## Directory structure

 [`config.yaml`](config.yaml), at the root directory, allows you to set